Yomguithereal/psia-python-advanced/notes/notebooks_outline/2_data_science.md

 1. Read the CSV file (mind the encoding, & French separator)
 2. Match our mayors (expect .98 match), tuples can be used as key
+3. Compare M/F proportion of endorsements vs. mayors
-3. Visualize and cleanup professions
+4. Visualize and cleanup professions

 ## Candidatures